Prunus cerasifera ‘Krauter Vesuvius’

 Deciduous, Trees, Flowers

 Upright, oval form.
-Darkest foliage (blackish purple) of any flowering plum.
-To 20 ft. by 15 ft.
+Grows to 20 ft. tall and 15 ft. wide.
+Has the darkest foliage (blackish purple) of any flowering plum.
 Single light pink flowers.
 Little or no fruit.